 - Publication dates: We try to post the earliest publication date for each title, but for translations, we’ve generally posted the translation publication date.
 When the month and day are not known for older works, we add the year and the month of January.
 In rare cases, where we’ve added a number of titles from an author spotlight, no month is listed.

-- While some books in series are posted on their own page, our newest convention is to post series on the same page.
-You can search or sort by their series names instead (i.e. Dune Chronicles, Hainish Cycle).
+- While some books in series are posted on their own page, our newest convention is to post series on the same page if more than one book in the series is published.
+You can search or sort by series names instead (i.e. Dune Chronicles, Hainish Cycle).
 In rare cases, where a prolific author has multiple relevant titles, you might find a “Novels” rather than “Novel” characterization as “type” and the books will be introduced in a spotlight rather than a Goodreads plug-in.

 - You can also use the site’s search bar–this will pick up authors, titles, and so on.
 Or click the new Bookshelf widget on the top-right of the front page for browsing by genre.